LearnOnDemandSystems/20532CIDL-EXP-M7/content.md

 ### Select the View connection string option
 In the Access keys blade, locate a key that you wish to use.
-For the access key you selected, click the three ellipsis \)...) button to the right of the key.
-Once clicked, select the View connection string option.
+For the access key you selected, click the Copy button to the right of the Connection String field.
+If prompted, click the Allow Access button to allow access to the clipboard.

 #### :bulb: KNOWLEDGE
 Note: you can use any of the keys listed for this lab.